42i/timeflies/README.rst

 Stick your work package structure and work log data in a text file, say, ``time.fly``::

+    # The project you're working on is the changer here.

     work-package changer; does some heavy changing
         input
             xml